summeredwards/fitty/README.md

 ## Usage

 Create an HTML document like normal.
 Choose the parent container that houses text that you want to be responsive.
-For example, a `<div>` with `id="my-element"` can be passed into the `fitty()` function in your .js file.
+For example, `<div>` with `id="my-element"` can be passed into the `fitty()` function in your .js file.
 Use the example below to help you get started.
 Include any .js scripts before the closing `</body>` element.

 In your HTML: